zorbathegreek/puppies/README.md

 # Welcome to Anthony's Puppy Site

-We have nine young puppies available (born on May 29).
+We have nine young puppies available, born on May 29.
 ![B9p](https://github.com/zorbathegreek/puppies/blob/master/Bella_with_nine_puppies.jpg)

 This is the father: